Save Money with this Affordable Resource Guide for Couples

 The good news is that you can save a boatload of money by creating your own communication relationship retreat in your backyard.
 You’ll need to carve out a weekend and expect to pay up to $50 for a quality communication workbook written by a qualified relationship expert.

-Love Is an Action Verb, Couples Therapy Workbook is available for $16.99 at the time of this writing.
+Love Is an Action Verb, Couples Therapy Workbook is available for $16.99 down from $24.99 (check for current to pricing as Amazon prices are subject to change.)

 - Read a Relationship Book, Together